pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ```

 ### app.js file
-Contents of the **app.js** file bootstraps our Ionic (well, more acurately AngularJS) application, configures necessary plugings, and defines the states in our application.
+Contents of the **app.js** file bootstraps our Ionic (well, more accurately AngularJS) application, configures necessary plugins, and defines the states in our application.
 As we said before, the name of the root module matches the value given to the `ng-app` directive in the `index.html` file (**app** in our case).
 Also, we need to *inject* '`ionic`' module dependency to our root module so that we can use the Ionic library directives and other Ionic components.

 `$ionicPlatform.ready` event is triggered after the device (your mobile phone on which the application is started) is all set up and ready to use.
 This includes plugins which are used with this project.
 If you would try to check if some plugin is available outside the `ready` function callback, you could get wrong results due to the fact that it is possible that some plugin would not have been set up just yet.
 Using the aforementioned `$ionicPlatform.ready` event and placing your code to check for plugin instantiations solves these issues.
 You can learn more about ionicPlatform utility methods here: [http://ionicframework.com/docs/api/utility/ionic.Platform/](http://ionicframework.com/docs/api/utility/ionic.Platform/).

 Inside the `$ionicPlatform.ready` function's callback, we're detecting if a Keyboard plugin is available in our Ionic application.
 If so, we're hiding the keyboard accessory bar (buttons like `next`, `previous` and `done`).
 You can change these settings, and quite a bit of additional ones (see a [full list here](https://github.com/driftyco/ionic-plugin-keyboard)), as per your project's requirements.

 Inside the `config` function callback we're setting the routes for our application.
 Ionic uses [AngularUI Router](https://github.com/angular-ui/ui-router) which uses the concept of states.
 Since we moved our calculator UI into the `calculator.html` file inside the `templates` folder, we have to adjust the path to it accordingly.
 Also, we'll put our calculator logic inside the so called `CalculatorCtrl` controller.
-The state definition, with the acompanying controller definition should now look like this:
+The state definition, with the accompanying controller definition should now look like this:

 ```javascript
 $stateProvider